Six Nations of the Grand River

 The Six Nations reserve is bordered by the County of Brant, Norfolk County, and Haldimand County, with a subsection reservation, the New Credit Reserve, located within its boundaries.
 The acreage at present covers some 46000 acre near the city of Brantford, Ontario.
-This represents approximately 5% of the original 550000 acre of land granted to the Six Nations by the 1784 Haldimand Treaty.
+This represents approximately 8% of the original 550000 acre of land granted to the Six Nations by the 1784 Haldimand Proclamation.

 History

 Many of the Haudenosaunee people allied with the British during the American Revolutionary War, particularly warriors from the Mohawk, Cayuga, Onondaga and Seneca nations.
 Some warriors of the Oneida and Tuscarora also allied with them, as warfare was highly decentralized.
 These nations had longstanding trade relations with the British and hoped they might stop European-American encroachment on their territories.
 These allies were from the Six Nations of the Haudenosaunee (Iroquois) Confederacy.

-After the colonists' victory, the British government ceded all of its territory in the colonies to their new government under a peace treaty, including that belonging to the Six Nations without consulting them or making them party to treaty negotiations.
+After the American victory in the conflict, the Crown ceded all of its territory in the colonies to their new government under a peace treaty, including that belonging to the Six Nations without consulting them or making them party to treaty negotiations.
 The Crown worked to resettle native Loyalists in Canada and provide some compensation for lands lost in the new United States.
 The Crown also hoped to use these new settlers, both Native Americans and European Americans, to develop agriculture and towns in areas west of Quebec, the territory later known as Upper Canada.

 The new lands granted to Six Nations reserves were all near important Canadian military targets and placed along the border to prevent any American invasion.
 The growth of the Six Nations community was also hampered.
 Land, especially in the 17th and 18th centuries, granted a certain measure of power to their owners.
-Influential leaders such as Joseph Brant and Deseronto were prevented from granting land to business owners who could have brought industry and agriculture to their lands.
-Rules and laws were created to prevent the growth of political support for these men by banning all non natives from living and owning any business on reserves.
-Many complained that much of lands granted were clay and rock ridden, making the land untenable.
+Influential leaders such as Joseph Brant and John Deseronto were prevented from granting land to business owners who could have brought industry and agriculture to their lands.

-After the war, Mohawk leaders John Deseronto and Joseph Brant met with the British officer Frederick Haldimand to discuss the loss of their lands in New York.
+After the war, Mohawk leaders Deseronto and Brant met with British commander Sir Frederick Haldimand to discuss the loss of their lands in New York.
 Haldimand promised to resettle the Mohawk near the Bay of Quinte, on the northeast shore of Lake Ontario, in present-day Ontario, Canada.
 Haldimand purchased from other First Nations a tract 12 mi by 13 mi on the Bay of Quinte, which he granted to the Mohawk.
 (There are of course questions about First Nations understanding of such purchase).
-About 200 Mohawk settled with Deseronto at what is now called the Tyendinaga Mohawk Territory, Ontario.
-The group of Mohawk originally led by John Deseronto, who died in the town named after him, settled on the Bay of Quinte known as Tyendinaga.
+About 200 Mohawk settled with Deseronto on the bay, at what is now called the Tyendinaga Mohawk Territory, Ontario.
+Deseronto later died in the town named after him in the territory.
 These were primarily Mohawk of the Lower Castle (of New York).